HelpGiveThanks/HGTconfiguration/README.md

 #####K. Finish enabling the Q&A Big Button Remix plugin

+1. Click on your browsers cPanel File Manager tab.
 1. Open the config.php file located in folder .../conf/ (Now these three dots '...' refer to your Vanilla forum's cPanel File Manager folder).
 1. Copy the text below (required to make a big 'Ask a Question' button appear below the 'New Discussion' button):